-The 5 Types of Keyword Matches on Google Ads
+The 4 Types of Keyword Matches on Google Ads

-Google Ads (formerly called AdWords) can be a valuable tool for directing people’s attention to your practice and at the most opportune time—when they’re searching for the services you offer.
-To make your Google Ads campaigns as effective as possible, you must first understand the different match types you can assign to your keywords.
-Simply put, a match type assigns parameters for each keyword to control how relevant an Internet user’s search query must be for Google to show your ad in the results.
+Google Ads—formerly called AdWords—can be a valuable tool for directing people’s attention to your practice and at the most opportune time: when they’re searching for the services you offer.
+To make your Google Ads campaigns as effective as possible, you must first understand the nature of keywords and the different match types you can assign to them.

-If you choose a highly targeted match type, such as an exact match, the people seeing your ads are searching for exactly what you are advertising, and therefore, your ad will be more relevant.
+If you choose a highly targeted match type, such as an exact match, the people seeing your ads are searching for exactly what you are advertising, meaning that, your ad will be more relevant.
 On the other hand, if you choose a more general match, such as a broad match, more people will see your ad, but a smaller portion of this audience will find your ad relevant.

 1. Exact Match

 An exact match is the most specific of all types.
-When this is applied, your ad will only show if the person is searching for your exact keyword, or a close variation of it, such as misspellings, singular and plural forms, stemmings, acronyms, and abbreviations.
+When this is applied, your ad will only show if the person is searching for your exact keyword—or a very close variation of it, such as misspellings, singular and plural forms, stemmings, acronyms, and abbreviations.
 If the exact words are used in the search query but in the wrong order (or if the search includes extra words), the ad will not be triggered.

 Examples for [plastic surgeon]: plastic surgeon, plastic surgeons